lixiao37/team12-Project/README.md

 	- $ python userinterface.py

 This will launch a webserver on your local computer.
 Then you can go to your internet browser and type "localhost:8080", this will take you to the report.
+Then, login using the username "guest", and leave the password blank.
+Then click on "Generate Graph", this will generate graphs from the live database.

 The data that you will see is live data from a database, located at mongolab.com

 Note: You have to login using the username "guest" and leave the password blank.

 ### Critical source files: